 He adds, "Haters all over the world told her I was a womanizer.
 Now the Indians call me The Diamond; it's my skin color, I'm tall, and my hair."

-He sometimes resorts to kid-voiced sweetnesses: "She treats me like a little baby.
+When he resorts to kid-voiced sweetnesses one understands their’s is at least love: "She treats me like a little baby.
 She bathes me.
 She dresses me.
 She's also powerful, and it's primal."

-Hiracy grew up in a Tupinamba tribe, where, Hendrixson says, "her father is connected to animals—his whole life is connecting to animals."
-She's considered royalty in the tribe, but she left and went to college.
-Now she shoots them with her camera in the rainforest.
+Hiracy grew up in a Tupinamba tribe and is considered royalty.
+She left the sovereign for college.
+Hendrixson says "her father is connected to animals—his whole life is connecting to animals."
+She shoots her tribe now with a camera in the rainforest.

-When Hendrixson boasts of his wife's beauty and intelligence it's helping him define who he is.
+When Hendrixson boasts of his wife’s life and intelligence, which he does often, it's like he’s helping to define who he is.
 Her life ratifies his.
-He talks of their lives together, partners in Bajito Onda.
-Says there's no self-consciousness, "our relationship is totally uninhibited."
+He’ll speak partnership in Bajito Onda and in the next sentence go personal: "our relationship is totally uninhibited."

 * * *